archana-nagaraj/mvc-tech-blog/README.md

 * [Questions](#questions)

 ## Deployment
-* The is live at heroku.
+* The app is deployed in heroky at https://stark-journey-61935.herokuapp.com/

 ### Screenshots
 * ![/](./public/assets/SignupPage.png)